 Alpine Lakes High Route: Atrium Peak

-On the other side of the creek, I fumbled my way through the cliffs in the dark.
-Then I found the path above the headwall and continued through the light brush.
-Interestingly, I never saw another cairn after crossing the outlet.
+On the other side of the creek, I fumbled through the cliffs in the dark.
+Then, I found the path above the headwall and continued through the light brush.
+Interestingly, after crossing the outlet, I never saw another cairn.

 I had somehow missed the fork to Big Heart Lake.
-By the time I realized it, I was on the ridgetop below Atrium Peak.
-Earlier I decided to forego the peak because of the long day.
+But I already was on the ridgetop below Atrium Peak when I realized it.
+I decided to forego the peak earlier today because of the long day.
 But since I was here, it would be a pity not to pay a quick visit.

 See more trip photos here.